msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 This might be better illustrated.
 In Phaser, I would create a Player class that extends from a Sprite.
 I'll add all the extra properties I need, like a score for example.

 In this game, I created a new Player scene by first having an Area2D node.
-This node is able to detect collisions with ease.
+This node can detect collisions with ease.
 To make my root node, and therefore my Player scene functional, I attached the following nodes one level below:

 * Sprite - primarily contains the image used for the Player
 * CollisionShape2D - the collision boundaries for the Player